Expanding the High-z Supernova Frontier: "Wide-Area" JWST Discoveries from the First Two Years of COSMOS-Web

 \subsection{Forced photometry}

-For each source detected in Section \ref{sec:difference_photometry}, we perform forced photometry on mosaics from each of the individual epochs with pixel scales of 30 and 60 mas for the SW and LW channel, respectively.
+For each source detected in Section \ref{sec:difference_photometry}, we perform forced photometry on mosaics from each of the individual epochs with pixel scales of 0$\farcs$03 and 0\farcs06 for the SW and LW channel, respectively.
 For each candidate, we calculate the average centroid position of all detections in the difference images.
 At these positions, we measure forced PSF photometry using the \texttt{space\_phot} \citep{pierel24_spacephot} package.
 We build a drizzed PSF using the \texttt{spike} package \citep{polzin25}, which takes Level 2 PSF models from {\tt webbpsf} v.
 1.2.1 \citep{perrin12,perrin14}\footnote{\url{https://webbpsf.readthedocs.io}} that are temporally and spatially dependent and drizzles them together using the same pipeline implementation as the data.
 We then implement the \texttt{space\_phot} drizzled PSF fitting routine using $5\times5$ pixel cutouts, and fit to the observed flux in all filters.
 These total fluxes, which are in units of MJy/sr, are converted to AB magnitudes using the pixel scale of each image ($0\farcs03/$pix for SW, $0\farcs06/$pix for LW).
 A final source of photometric uncertainty is a systematic uncertainty on the zero-points, which is $\lesssim0.01$ mag for all filters \citep{boyer22} and negligible compared to the uncertainties derived by the \texttt{space\_phot} PSF fitting algorithm.
 Table \ref{tab:cosmos_classifications} lists the photometry for both the brightest and F150W filters, while Table \ref{tab:app:phot} lists the photometry for all filters, which is also provided in machine readable format.

 \startlongtable